rocioalvarezvaras/lcWGS/README.md

 done
 ```
 Details:
-- The names of all the samples to be analyzed must be in the list.txt
+- Names of all the samples (prefix) to be analyzed must be in the list.txt
-- -o: the name that the output .html and .zip files will have
+- -o: the name that the output (.html and .zip files) will have
 - -t: number of threads (cpu) to use to perform the analysis
 - -f: to indicate that the input has fastq format, then you have provide the file path

-# Step 1b: Quality Control of Raw reads - multiQC
+# Step 1b: Quality control of raw reads - multiQC

-MultiQC is designed to aggregate and summarize results from multiple analysis tools, including FastQC, into a single, easy-to-read report.
+MultiQC was designed to aggregate and summarize results from multiple analysis tools (including FastQC) into a single, easy-to-read report.
 To run multiqc we must be in the folder where our fastq files are located.
 - Input: .fastqc files from all samples (forward and reverse, separately)
 - Output: one .html file (all samples together)